Battle of Red Cliffs — An Ancient Chinese Warfare

 The Battle in Red Cliffs is a textbook case demonstrating how small kingdoms could defeat a superpower.

-In the 3rd century in China, the once strong empire Han Dynasty, that dominated the land of Far East for nearly 400 years, was crumbling and torn apart.
+During the 3rd century, the once strong empire Han Dynasty, that dominated the land of Far East for nearly 400 years, was crumbling and torn apart.